 This will depend on the facts.
 If the reality is that drivers cannot accept trips from other taxi firms during this time (perhaps because Uber penalises them for not accepting a high percentage of its trips) then they will be working.
 On the other hand, they will not be working for Uber at times when they are genuinely at the disposal of other operators.

 What about our self-employed contractors, freelancers or consultants?

 The Uber case is fact-sensitive.
 Both the tribunal and EAT were clear: Uber could have devised an alternative business model in which the drivers were self-employed; this was simply not the case here.
-And Uber may well appeal.

-But this isn’t a time for complacency.
+But, even if you are confident in your current set-up, this isn’t a time for complacency.